*This page last updated: 13 April, 2013 22:02 PST.

 - Scourge of God (Huns): Raze cities at double-speed.
 Borrow City names from other in-game Civs.
 Start with Animal Husbandry technology. +1 Production from Pasture.

-- East India Company (Netherlands): (retains 50% of the Happiness from a Luxury resource even if the last copy is traded)
+- Dutch East India Company (Netherlands): Retains 50% of the Happiness benefits from a Luxury Resource if your last copy of it is traded away.

 - Nobel Prize (Sweden): Gain 90 Influence with a Great Person gift to a City-State.
 When declaring friendship, Sweden and their friend gets a +10% boos to Great Person generation.